When you lift and perform exercises involving your arms, the forearm and triceps muscles contract, these muscles become tighter after some time.

 Source: Google Images

-Now that we've gone over the ROOT causes of "elbow pain from lifting weights" and the types of weightlifting elbow injuries, let's go over how to fix it.
+We've gone over the ROOT causes of "elbow pain from lifting weights", the types of elbow tendonitis and weightlifting elbow injuries.
+Now, let's go over how to fix it.

 In this section, we will cover: